 Once you do that, the following page loads up:

 Log-in to WordPress using the credentials you’ve set in the Bluehost installation wizard.
-Once you’ve logged-in success, you can see the WordPress dashboard in all its majesty.
+Once you’ve logged-in successfully, you can see the WordPress dashboard in all its majesty.

 - Welcome message displaying you quick links to the admin panel of your website.